After 50 Cent’s Insensitive Comment About Son Being Hit By A Bus, His Son’s Mother Fires Back

 This time, Shaniqua took a personal jab at the famed rapper/actor asking him why he’d opt to retaliate against her and her child but never attempt to retaliate against the people who shot him.
 Before 50 Cent’s rise to fame, he was shot nine times.
 In fact, during his recovery, it was unclear if he’d ever be able to rap again but he prevailed.
 The suspect who shot him was reportedly never found.

-Shaniqua shared a photo message that read, “I find it humorous that a not so gangster rapper will go so hard and be so diligent at going at his child and his child’s mother, but won’t keep that same energy for the n****s who put that hot lead up in his a**..
+Shaniqua shared a photo message that read, “I find it humorous that a not so gangster rapper will go so hard and be so delligent [sic] at going at his child and his child’s mother, but won’t keep that same energy for the n****s who put that hot lead up in his a**..
 Alexa play ‘Many Men’ by 50 Cent.”

 50 Cent has yet to respond to Shaniqua’s latest posts but since the two have been going back and forth for years now, he’ll likely respond soon.